 The encryption layer does involve a slight overhead which can slow your connection down slightly.
 However the better ones like Identity Cloaker compress the data as it’s being transported so can actually slightly speed up your browsing through some VPN servers.

 VPNs are much safer to use and if you have access to a VPN in the right country you should be able to access any restricted site.
-So to be clear you’ll need to use a US VPN for sites like ABC, HBO and Hulu, but a UK one for BBC, ITV and UK TV sites.
+So to be clear you’ll need to use a US VPN or proxy for sites like ABC, HBO and Hulu, but a UK one for BBC, ITV and UK TV sites.
 Most of the major providers will provide a network of servers across the globe but you should check if you have a specific requirement.

 Here’s my two recommendations – both offer full VPNs, fast servers and access to many different countries in the basic subscription.
 Although both supply software to connect, you can set up the VPNs manually on most other devices like tablets, smart phones and even routers.

 Identity Cloaker is definitely, primarily a security product but offers both proxy and VPN modes for accessing BBC Iplayer, Hulu and all media sites.
 They have loads of US proxy servers and even more UK based ones so if you want to watch the BBC Iplayer service then it’s probably your best option.
 They do have lots of servers in the France, Germany, Australia, Canada and throughout Europe as well though.
 They also don’t automatically renew your subscription either which I like.

 Overplay is another great little company, I like their connection software which is easy to use.
 Lots of US servers included in the standard subscription.
 They also have the widest selection of servers although perhaps many won’t use most of them.
 If you need a server in somewhere unusual they are most likely to have them.
 The support staff know their stuff and are very helpful.